ansible/ansible-container-demo/index.md

 ## Testing

-Now that you made changes to the application by adding the code for *Not Google Plus*, you'll need to build a new set of images containing the updated source code, before testing and deploying.
+Now that you made changes to the application by adding the code for *Not Google Plus*, you'll need to build a new set of images that contain the updated source code, before moving on to testing and deployment.

 Run the following to stop the containers, and then start the build process.
 This time, use the `--no-container-cache` option on the  `build` command to force the rebuild of each image, and insure that the new source code gets picked up.